rainman456/vidoechat/README.md

 # `./app`

 # you could choose to specify the port

+#I advice getting your turn server credentials from `https://dashboard.metered.ca/` and intialize the ICE servers in the main.js file at the top

+#`const servers=[]`

+#I dont know much about javascript so the javascript code is gpt modified boilerplate code from fireship repo

 ## Contribution
 If you'd like to contribute to this repo please create a pull request with your additions